CYCLING PERFORMANCE TIPS

 b) Exertional Hemolysis

-You may have seen this referred to as "march anemia" or "footstrike" anemia.
+This is also referred to as "march anemia" or "foot strike" anemia.
 Although it

-was at one time thought to be related to direct trauma to the red blood cells as they
+was at one time felt to be related to direct trauma to the red blood cells as they

-were smashed by the foot hitting the ground with running or long marches, it is also seen in non impact
+were traumatized by the foot hitting the ground with running or long marches, it can also seen in non impact

 sports such as swimming, rowing, and weight lifting.
 Interestingly it has never been